 The Bachelor of Business Administration is offered with majors in accounting, business analytics and information systems, economics, finance, management, and marketing.

 This Catalog section provides information about requirements that all B.B.A. students must fulfill, regardless of their major, as well as admission information and academic rules and procedures for the B.B.A.
-For information about the individual majors, see Accounting, Economics, Finance, Management and Organizations, Management Sciences, and Marketing in the Catalog.
+For information about the individual majors, see Accounting, Business Analytics, Economics, Finance, Management and Entrepreneurship, and Marketing in the Catalog.

-Students may earn double majors in the B.B.A.; they also may earn combined degrees in the College of Engineering or the College of Liberal Arts and Sciences.
-See "Double Majors in Business" under Requirements and see Combined Programs in the Bachelor of Business Administration section.
+Students may earn multiple majors in the B.B.A.; they also may earn combined degrees in the College of Engineering or the College of Liberal Arts and Sciences.
+See "Multiple Majors in Business" under Requirements and see Combined Programs in the Business Administration, B.B.A. section.
 Many business students earn one or more certificates and minors offered in disciplines across the University; see "Minors" and "Certificates" below.

 The Tippie College of Business's undergraduate and graduate programs are accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 All business students are advised at the business college's Undergraduate Program Office.
-Pre-business students are advised at the University's Academic Advising Center or the college's Undergraduate Program Office.
-Assignment to the Undergraduate Program Office for advising depends on a student's grade-point average and completion of calculus and statistics.
+Pre-business students are advised at the University's Academic Advising Center or the business college's Undergraduate Program Office.
 Drop-in hours and scheduled appointments are available at both offices.
 For more information on advising, contact the college's Undergraduate Program Office or the University's Academic Advising Center.

 Integrity and honesty are essential to success in all facets of life.
 The purpose of the Tippie Honor Code is to promote honorable and ethical behavior.
 Students admitted to the college or enrolled in courses offered by the college are required to uphold the honor code.

-Bachelor of Business Administration students may earn minors in a number of disciplines.
+Bachelor of Business Administration students may earn minors in a number of disciplines outside of the Tippie College of Business.
 For example, students interested in international business might choose to earn a minor in a second language.
 For a list of minors and links to the departments and programs that offer them, see Find Your Program on the General Catalog website and select undergraduate minors.